Your dog is a good boy, but that's not necessarily because of its breed

 Across individual dogs of the same breed, the researchers found huge variations in behavior.

-For instance, although golden retrievers are, on the whole, more likely to fetch than many other dogs — there are plenty of lazy goldens who sit and watch as their owners fruitlessly toss tennis balls.
+For instance, although golden retrievers are, on the whole, more likely to fetch than many other dogs, there are plenty of lazy goldens that sit and watch as their owners fruitlessly toss tennis balls.

-And no behavior is unique to any single breed, researchers said.
-German Shorthaired Pointers are not the only dogs who point.
+And no behavior is unique to any single breed, the researchers said.
+German shorthaired pointers are not the only dogs that point.

 "Genetics matter, but genetics are a nudge in a given direction.
 They're not a destiny," Evan MacLean, the director of the Arizona Canine Cognition Center at the University of Arizona, who was not involved in the research, tells NPR.
 "We've known that for a long time in human studies, and this paper really suggests that the same is true for dogs."